Interactions-Nexus/Nexus-Wiki/how-to/create-on-nexus/create-a-namespace.md

 Namespaces allow users to provide user-friendly names for their object registers without needing to disclose their username.
 This is useful for privacy, but also to allow names to be related to a business or some other meaningful context.&#x20;

-To avoid name-squatting registering a namespace attracts a high fee (`1000 NXS`).
-However once registered, creating Names within that namespace costs only `1 NXS`
+To avoid name-squatting registering a namespace attracts a fee 1000 NXS.
+However once registered, creating `Names` within a namespace costs only 1 NXS.

-{% hint style="info" %}
-`Creating a Namespace will incur a fee of 1000 NXS`
+> **NOTE:** Creating a Namespace will incur a fee of 1000 NXS {.is-info}
-{% endhint %}

-## `Uses of Namespace`
+## Uses of Namespace

-`Namespaces can be used for a few things:`
+Namespaces can be used for a few things:

-* `It can be used as a company name, a layer above the user account.
-All the transactions can be done by sending the transactions to namespace::account.`
+* It can be used as a company name, a layer above the user account.
+All the transactions can be sent to namespace::account.
-* `It can provide privacy by hiding the username for the Sigchain`
+* It can provide privacy by hiding the username for the Sigchain
-* `In the future it can be used as Domain Name for websites hosted on Nexus Cloud`
+* In the future it can be used as Domain Name for websites hosted on Nexus Cloud

 ## Namespace Parameters